SkyNetRu/qalendar/docs/guide.md

       defaultMode: 'day',
       // The silent flag can be added, to disable the development warnings.
 This will also bring a slight performance boost
       isSilent: true,
-      showCurrentTime: true, // Display a line indicating the current time }
+      showCurrentTime: true, // Display a line indicating the current time
+      //Theme style mode available options are 'light' and 'dark
+      styleMode: 'dark'
+    }
   }
 }